Controlling Recurrent Neural Networks by Conceptors: Documentation of Experiments and Methods

-The lengths of pattern signals used for training were $L = 100$ in demo 1 and $L = 1000$ in demo 2, with additional washouts of the same lengths.
+\emph{Parameters:} Reservoir size $N = 100$, $W^\ast$ sparse with density approximately 10\%, weights sampled from a standard normal distribution, rescaled to a spectral radius of 1.5.
+The input weights $W^{\mbox{ in}}$ were non-sparse, sampled from a standard normal distribution, scaled by 1.5.
+The bias $b$ was sampled from a standard normal distribution and scaled by 0.25.
+Ridge regression coefficients 0.01 and 0.001 for computing the increments to $W^{\mbox{ out}}$ and $D$, respectively.
+Data from 100 reservoir update steps were used for computing conceptors and regressions.

-The readout weights $W^{\mbox{ out}}$ were trained by the generic procedure detailed in Section \ref{secGeneralSetupExpDetail} after all patterns had been used to drive the network in turn for the incremental storage, and thus having available all state collections $X^j$.
+\emph{Computing test errors:} The conceptors $C^j$ obtained during the loading procedure were used with an aperture $\alpha = 1000$ by running the reservoir via $\mathbf{x}(n+1) = C^j\, \tanh(W^\ast\, \mathbf{x}(n) + D\, \mathbf{x}(n) + \mathbf{b})$, starting from random initial states.
+After a washout period of 200 steps, the network outputs $y^j(n)$ were recorded for 50 steps.
+A 20-step portion of the original driver pattern was interpolated (supersampling rate 10) and shifted over a likewise interpolation version of these outputs.
+The best matching shift position was used for plotting and NRMSE computation.
+Such shift-search for a good fit is necessary because the autonomous runs are not phase-synchronized with the original drivers.

-For testing, the conceptors $C^j$ obtained during the storage procedure were used by running the reservoir via $x(n+1) = C^j\, \tanh(W^\ast\, x(n) + D\, x(n) + b)$ from random initial states.
-After a washout time, the network outputs $y^j(n)$ were recorded for durations of 200 and 400, respectively, in the two experiments.
-A 20-step portion of the original driver pattern was interpolated by a factor of 10 and shifted over a likewise interpolation-refined version of these outputs.
-The best matching shift position was used for plotting and NRMSE computation (such shift-search for a good fit is necessary because the autonomous runs are not phase-synchronized to the original drivers, and irrational-period sinewaves need interpolation because they may be phase-shifted by noninteger amounts).
+\emph{Non-incremental loading:} For the standard non-incremental loading experiment that served as comparison and yielded the results marked by dots in the left panel of Figure \ref{figMemManOverview}, the same parameters (scalings, aperture) were used as for the incremental loading procedure.